codex-router/codex.jenkins/README.md

    - Check node-specific PATH and environment variables

 5. **MCP Servers not available**
+   - **Expected Behavior**: The dropdown is empty by default - this is normal.
+You must click "Update MCP Servers List" to populate it.
    - Ensure MCP servers are properly configured in `~/.codex/config.toml`
    - Use the "Update MCP Servers List" button to refresh the server list from Codex CLI
    - Check that the config file path is correct and accessible